MartenBE/mkslides/README.md

     # `dracula`, ... (see https://revealjs.com/themes/)
     theme: example-slides-theme.css

+    # Title of the slides.
+If this is set for a slide, it will be used for the
+    # entry in the generated index HTML: string
+    title: example-title

 # Options to be passed to reveal.js: options in yaml format, they will be
 # translated to JSON automatically (see https://revealjs.com/config/)
 revealjs: